 Practice of Medicine

-Enforcing Patient Face Masks and Maintaining Regulatory Compliance
+Enforcing Face Mask Requirements and Maintaining Regulatory Compliance

 As a private entity, healthcare organizations can require patients and visitors to wear face masks to stop the spread of COVID-19 and protect the health and safety of others, including other patients and the organization’s employees.
 It is increasingly likely that a healthcare organization may encounter a patient who asserts that they are not required to wear a face mask.
 The most common reasons a patient will give with respect to not wearing a face mask are: (1) The patient does not have access to a face mask; (2) The patient does not want to wear a face mask because it infringes on their personal liberties; (3) The patient has a disability protected under the Americans with Disabilities Act (ADA) and is not required to wear a face mask; and (4) The patient has a religious belief protected under the Civil Rights Act of 1964 and is not required to wear a face mask.